shohag-cse-knu/coremvccrud/README.md

-# .NET Core CRUD operation
+# .NET Core MVC CRUD operation

 Basic CRUD operation in .NET Core MVC has been implemented.
 A home page, Employee Listing, adding and deletion were implemented in this application.